-This position develops and manages the quality metric monitoring required to achieve and maintain certification which includes but not limited to all data elements for certification by The Joint Commission such as data elements for (1) compliance monitoring for The Joint Commission (TJC) Primary Stroke Center and CSC core measures and requirements, (2) Centers for Medicare and Medicaid Services (CMS) quality reporting requirements metrics (3) American Heart Association Get With the Guidelines Quality Measures (AHA-GWTG) and (4) UMHS internal quality improvement data for initiatives such as Stroke Arrival Process metrics as well as patient satisfaction, clinical outcomes, safety, efficiency metrics, activity data and other data as requested.
+This specific position assists with the development and management of the quality metric monitoring required to achieve and maintain certification which includes, but is not limited to all data elements for certification by The Joint Commission such as data elements for (1) compliance monitoring for The Joint Commission (TJC) Primary Stroke Center and CSC core measures and requirements, (2) Centers for Medicare and Medicaid Services (CMS) quality reporting requirements metrics (3) American Heart Association Get With the Guidelines Quality Measures (AHA-GWTG) and (4) UMHS internal quality improvement data for initiatives such as Stroke Arrival Process metrics as well as patient satisfaction, clinical outcomes, safety, efficiency metrics, activity data and other data as requested.

 The clinical analyst helps facilitate process improvement, coordinate improvement plans for the stroke program and guide diverse groups to reach consensus regarding appropriate interventions.

-The clinical analyst will abstract, merge, manage, and prepare compliance and quality data in the form of useful information to aid analysis by CSC Leadership (Chairs and Directors) who, with this information, can enhance the quality of clinical care for the stroke patients.
+The clinical analyst will abstract, merge, manage, and prepare compliance and quality data in the form of useful information to aid analysis by CSC Leadership (Chairs, Directors, and Manager) who, with this information, can enhance the quality of clinical care for the stroke patients.